franksh/kira-dashboard/README.md

 # AngularKiraDashboardV01

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5 (but its 7.0.1 now).

 ## Development server